gvwilson/sensibleadventures/nardica/nardica.md

 "All sorts of digital garbage collects in here.
 If I don't re-set every few years, it starts to mess up my nervous system.
-As far as I can tell,
+As far as I know,
-the base is the last place on Earth with the gear I need."
+that base is the last place on Earth with the gear I need."

 The governor nodded slowly.
-"Interesting.
+"Interesting."
+He communed for a moment with the city core, then nodded.
-All right.
+"All right.
 Sergeant?"

 "Yes sir," the Marine said,
 speaking for the first time since she, Wales, and Iffy had survived the sentry's attack.

 "Take these three back to their ship.
-No comms.
-Just until I decide what to do next," he continued as Uncle Jack opened his mouth to object.
+Just until I decide what to do next," he continued as Uncle Jack opened his mouth.
-"You can resupply while you wait, on the house.
+"You can resupply while you wait, at city expense.
 Mister Wales,
 you'll be my guest here."

 Wales smiled.
 "I appreciate your hospitality."
-And with that,
-he lay back,
-closed his eyes,
-and almost immediately began to snore.

 ## Chapter 5